 A healthy, balanced diet should provide the vitamins and minerals your body needs.
-People who have certain health conditions, eat nutrient-poor diets, or take some types of medications may need to use dietary supplements to ensure they get enough of all these vitamins and minerals.
+People who have certain health conditions, eat nutrient-poor diets, or take some types of medications may need to use dietary supplements to ensure an adequate intake.

 1. Water-Soluble Vitamins